Ric Flair: Business ventures

 Flair sells his official merchandise through his own website.

 He partnered with Scout Comics in 2021 to launch a comic book series named Code Name: Ric Flair.
 Following allegations of sexual assault against him made on Dark Side of the Ring, Scout Comics dropped the comic and Flair started personally selling it on his website.
-However later in December 2022, the company agreed to publish it through its label.
-The series is written by Scout Comics President James Haick III and will launch in April 2023.
+However, later in December 2022, the company agreed to publish it through its label.
+It was written by Scout Comics President James Haick III and was released in April 2023.

 In July 2022, Flair launched a virtual restaurant chain named "Wooooo!
 Wings" in Nashville, Tennessee in partnership with Kitchen Data Systems ahead of Ric Flair's Last Match.
 The name of the chain is based after Flair's signature exclamation.
 The food items of the outlet are prepared by KitchPartner restaurants, owned by Kitchen Data Systems.
 The chain expanded to six American cities in August 2022.
 Its launch and expansion was handled by Conrad Thompson.

 Flair also partnered with Mike Tyson and Verano Holdings Corp. to launch his own cannabis line called the "Ric Flair Drip" under Tyson's cannabis brand "Tyson 2.0".
 The line launched in October 2022 in Arizona, Nevada and California.

+In July 2023, Flair partnered with Carma HoldCo and LGNDS to release a mushroom-infused energy drink called Wooooo!
+Energy.